Medication and pharmaceutical services during COVID-19

 The gouvernement du Québec and its partners are working to ensure that a sufficient and uninterrupted supply of medication is available throughout Québec.

 Pharmacists can deliver medication in accordance with the rules that applied prior to the COVID-19 pandemic.
 They must determine the length of time covered by the quantity served on the basis of the patient’s needs and any potential difficulty of resupply of the medication.

 How to best receive services from your pharmacist

-If you, your child, or another member of your family believe you have been exposed to COVID-19 or have symptoms, evaluate the symptoms on Québec.ca/decisioncovid19 or call 1 877 644‑4545 right away and comply with the directives that you are given.
+If you, your child, or another member of your family believe you have been exposed to COVID-19 or have symptoms, consult the COVID-19 test section or call 1 877 644‑4545 right away and comply with the directives that you are given.
 Pharmacies are not the preferred place to obtain information about COVID-19.

 In order to limit contacts between patients and pharmacy caregivers, callers should in the first place dial in to renew their prescriptions.
 We strongly recommend calling your pharmacy 24 hours in advance to give staff time to prepare your order.
 Some pharmacies also provide online renewal on their website.